microsoft/vscode-wiki/Submitting-Bugs-and-Suggestions.md

 ## Writing Great Issues and Suggestions

-File a single issue per problem and feature request, do not file combo issues.
+Always file a single issue per problem and feature request
+* do not list multiple issues or requests in the same bug.
+* do not add your issue as a comment to an existing issue unless it's for the identical input.
+Many issues look similar, but have different causes.

 The more information you can provide, the more likely someone will be successful reproducing the issue and finding a fix.
 Consider the following:

-* Provide reproducable steps, what the result of the steps was, an what you would have expected.
+* Provide reproducible steps, what the result of the steps was, an what you would have expected.
 * Description of what you expect to happen
 * Animated GIFs
 * Code that demonstrates the issue
+* For syntax highlighting issues, always add a copy of the code as well as a screenshot.
+Don't forget to mention for which language this is
 * Version of VS Code
 * Errors in the Dev Tools Console (Help | Toggle Developer Tools)
 * When you have extensions installed, can you reproduce the issue when starting vscode without extensions by using `--disable-extensions`?